 Doing this might stimulate circulation to your skin for a while, but it would only give a very short-term effect.
 So you’d probably need to keep doing this every day for months before you finally see any decrease in hair loss, or increase in hair regrowth.

 You could also try using the essential oils of these herbs (and other plant extracts) to get a much more concentrated dose.
-But, from my own experience, I wouldn’t recommend it!
-To find out why, read Essential oils for hair loss.
+However, from my own experience, I'm not convinced they really help.
+To find out why, read my essential oils for hair loss review.

 Here’s a simple chart to show you the various ways in which all herbal hair loss remedies reviewed on this page are said to help:

 It should be noted that most of these herbs contain vitamins, minerals, amino acids and antioxidants which can also contribute to any health-promoting effects they have.